Eva (2011 film)

-Eva is a 2011 science fiction film directed by Kike Maíllo.
-It had its world premiere on 7 September 2011 at the 68th Venice International Film Festival, where it was screened out of competition.
-The film stars Daniel Brühl, Marta Etura, Lluís Homar and Alberto Ammann.
+Eva is a 2011 science fiction film directed by Kike Maíllo and starring Daniel Brühl, Marta Etura, Alberto Ammann, Claudia Vega, Anne Canovas and Lluís Homar.
+A co-production between Spain and France, the film had its world premiere on 7 September 2011 at the 68th Venice International Film Festival, where it was screened out of competition.
+It was released theatrically in Spain on 28 October 2011 and in France on 21 March 2012.

 Eva was nominated in twelve categories at the 26th Goya Awards, scoring three wins—Best New Director, Best Supporting Actor and Best Special Effects.
 It earned nominations for Best Actor, Best Cinematography, Best Editing, Best Make Up and Hairstyles, Best Original Score, Best Original Screenplay, Best Production Design, Best Production Supervision and Best Sound.
 The film was also nominated for sixteen Gaudí Awards, winning five.

-The film had a limited theatrical release in the United States on 13 March 2015 by The Weinstein Company.

 Plot

-Set in 2043, a future where humans coexist with advanced machines, Eva follows cybernetic engineer Álex Garel as he returns to his snowy hometown of Santa Irene after a decade away.
+In 2043, a future where humans coexist with advanced machines, Eva follows cybernetic engineer Álex Garel as he returns to his snowy hometown of Santa Irene after a decade away.
 Recruited by the Robotic Faculty—led by his former mentor, Julia—Álex is tasked with completing the SI-9 project: a lifelike child robot designed to mimic human emotions.
 The assignment forces him to confront unresolved tensions with his estranged family, including his brother David and ex-lover Lana, now married to David and working as professors after abandoning robotics research.

 Álex arrives at the university laboratory, where Julia oversees students testing robots.
 A malfunctioning robotic horse is "killed" using a phrase that erases its emotional memory, a process Álex criticizes as destroying its "soul."
 Reviewing footage of children to model the SI-9 after, Álex dismisses the candidates as unremarkable.
 He retreats to his late father’s home, assisted by SI-7 robot Max, an anxious domestic aide.
 While observing children in town, Álex meets Eva, a sharp-witted girl who teases him after catching him watching her.
 Intrigued by her unpredictability, he asks her to model for the SI-9, but she refuses.

 At David’s insistence, Álex visits their home for dinner and discovers Eva is Lana’s daughter—and his niece.
 Eva later visits Álex’s lab, assisting him in programming the SI-9’s emotional responses.
 Their bond grows as Eva exhibits complex behaviors, including lying about her parents’ separation to manipulate Álex.
 Meanwhile, Lana warns Álex against involving Eva in the project, while David privately confronts him about lingering feelings for Lana.